 Licensees and registrants in family child care and group homes cannot use Care Courses to meet the Safe Sleep and Shaken Baby Syndrome training requirement.

 Getting a CDA qualifies you to work as a Lead Caregiver in a childcare facility

 Lead Caregiver Training [R 400.8122] 18 CEUs in Early Childhood Education/Child Development

 Lead Caregiver for Infants and Toddlers Training [R 400.8122] 4.5 CEUs in infant/toddler development and care practices

 Foster parents in Michigan may use our courses for the 6-clock-hour annual training requirement.
-First, however, foster parent's agency licensor must approve the topic/title of the course the foster parent selects.
+First, however, the foster parent's agency licensor must approve the topic/title of the course the foster parent selects.

 For those of you interested in starting a day care or home-based child care facility in Michigan, please contact your state licensing agency using the contact information below.
 The licensing agency can give you advice on the requirements, rules and regulations of your state.